ZQpengyu/MIPR/README.md

 # MIPR
-Multi-granularity Interaction Model Based on Pinyins and Radicals for Chinese Semantic Matching
+Implementation of our paper "Multi-granularity Interaction Model Based on Pinyins and Radicals for Chinese Semantic Matching" which is accepted by WWWJ.

 The models trained by us can be downloaded from Baidu Netdisk:
 https://pan.baidu.com/s/1cmYDEJo67jRUrXtMz9uxfQ password:ls5s